How To Feed A Loon

 • 3 cloves garlic roughly chopped

-• 4 tbsp olive oil or butter, divided
+• 4 tablespoon olive oil or butter, divided

 • 1 medium onion chopped, save some for topping the enchiladas